ambientlight/amplify-cli-action/README.md

 #### add_env
 **required parameters**: `amplify_env`

 Creates and initialized a new amplify environment.
-You would likely need this if you want to create a full replica of production environment for running integration tests. **IMPORTANT**: make sure to always run this step together with [delete_env](#delete_env) command since this new environment won't be added to your project's configuration and you would need to manually delete the leftover cloudformation stack and S3 bucket otherwise.
+You would likely need this if you want to create a full replica of production environment for running integration tests (Refer to [Replicating Environment for Integration Tests](#replicating-environment-for-integration-tests)). **IMPORTANT**: make sure to always run this step together with [delete_env](#delete_env) command since this new environment won't be added to your project's configuration and you would need to manually delete the leftover cloudformation stack and S3 bucket otherwise.

 **Note #0**: you need to specify custom `amplify_cli_version`: `3.17.1-alpha.35` that [fixes headless push](https://github.com/aws-amplify/amplify-cli/pull/2743) bug before `3.17.1` is released.
 **Note #1**: **WILL FAIL** with `resource already exists` exception if you repeatedly populate the environment that you have undeployed previously **WHEN** you are using storage category in your project and its CF `AWS::S3::Bucket` resource has **Retain** `DeletionPolicy`, since `delete_env` step won't remove such S3 bucket.